Boeing CEO Dave Calhoun to step down as part of leadership shake-up

 US probes Boeing 737 flight found with lost external panel after landing

-Calhoun has been under pressure since a near-catastrophic incident in January when a panel on a 737 MAX 9 Alaska Airlines jet blew out 5,000 metres (16,000ft) above the ground.
+Calhoun has been under pressure since a near-catastrophic incident in January when a panel on a 737 MAX 9 Alaska Airlines jet blew out 5,000m (16,400ft) above the ground.

 No one was seriously injured, but the plane was forced to make an emergency landing with a gaping hole in the cabin.
 The incident has also raised scrutiny of Boeing to its highest level since two crashes of Boeing 737 MAX jets in 2018 and 2019 that killed 346 people.

-The Federal Aviation Administration (FAA) has put the company under intense scrutiny and recently ordered an audit of assembly lines at a Boeing factory near Seattle.
+The US Federal Aviation Administration (FAA) has put the company under intense scrutiny and recently ordered an audit of assembly lines at a Boeing factory near Seattle.

 Investigators say bolts that help keep the panel in place were missing after repair work on the 737 MAX 9 Alaska Airlines jet at the Boeing factory.

-Last month the FAA gave Boeing 90 days to come up with a plan addressing quality control issues, saying the company must “commit to real and profound improvements.”
+Last month, the FAA gave Boeing 90 days to come up with a plan addressing quality control issues, saying the company must “commit to real and profound improvements”.

-“The eyes of the world are on us, and I know that we will come through this moment a better company,” Calhoun said in a letter to staff that referenced putting “safety and quality at the forefront of everything that we do.”
+“The eyes of the world are on us, and I know that we will come through this moment a better company,” Calhoun said in a letter to staff that referenced putting “safety and quality at the forefront of everything that we do”.

-Boeing has also faced questions following several other potentially dangerous episodes in addition to the Alaska Airline incident, including an engine fire on a Boeing 747 shortly after takeoff from Florida in January.
+Boeing has also faced questions following several other potentially dangerous episodes in addition to the Alaska Airlines incident, including an engine fire on a Boeing 747 shortly after takeoff from Florida in January.

 Earlier this month, a Boeing 777 jetliner bound for Japan had to make an emergency landing shortly after takeoff from San Francisco when a wheel fell off and plunged into an airport parking lot, damaging several cars.